 On October 28, 2019, the Company was contacted by an attorney representing a former employee, who has alleged being subjected to discrimination and retaliation, on the basis of both gender and having the status of a whistleblower with respect to alleged violations of Company policies reported to Company management and has demanded monetary damages in the amount of \$400,000, along with specified equitable relief.
-The Company believes that the allegations are false and without merit.
-The parties have agreed to meet for mediation on August 31, 2020.
+On September 30, 2020, the Company and the former employee mediated the matter.
+With no determination on merits of the action whatsoever, in order to avoid additional cost and the uncertainty of litigation, both parties agreed to resolve any and all claims.
+Pursuant to the terms of the settlement agreement reached between the parties, the Company agreed to pay the former employee \$106,000 to resolve all claims.